 Cleaning marble floors

 If you are fortunate enough to live in a home with marble floors then first of all, we envy you!
-They are attractive, they project light into your home, every tile is unique, and they are extremely durable!
-A lot of this however is contingent on them being clean!
-A dirty marble floor is neither going to be very attractive nor is it going to reflect light effectively.
+They are attractive, they project light into your home, every tile is unique, and they are extremely durable.
+But most of this is contingent on them being clean!
+A dirty marble floor is not going to be very attractive, nor is it going to reflect light effectively.
 Seeing as it would be a shame to let those properties go to waste, here is a tip to keep them alive!

 - Soda Crystals